Facebook image

 Day Two - Beaulieu and Hatchet Pond

-Beaulieu is home to the National Motor Museum and Palace House - it is a fantastic place to explore if you like old cars, Victorian History (the house) as well as gardens and a Abbey But Beaulieu offers so much more - a wonder around the village itself you can watch the ponies grazing by the Mill Pond looking over towards the Palace House, you can walk through the traditional village and sample Bealieu's delicious homemade chocolates, enjoy a lovely coffee from the coffee shop at the end of the high street on in the large traditional garden centre at the other end.
+Beaulieu is home to the National Motor Museum and Palace House.
+It is a fantastic place to explore if you like old cars, Victorian history (the house), as well as gardens and an abbey.
+But Beaulieu offers so much more.
+A wander around the village itself lets you watch the ponies grazing by the Mill Pond looking over towards the Palace House.
+You can walk through the traditional village and sample Beaulieu's delicious homemade chocolates, or enjoy a lovely coffee from the coffee shop at the end of the high street or in the large traditional garden centre at the other end.

-Just outside Beaulieu - is Buckler's Hard a maritime village steeped in history - and there is a lovely accessible walk from Beaulieu to the village and back - 2.5 miles each way.
+Just outside Beaulieu is Buckler's Hard, a maritime village steeped in history.
+There is a lovely accessible walk from Beaulieu to the village and back, 2.5 miles each way.
 You can download a map here.
 Or you can drive to the village and park there.

-Hatchet Pond is a lovely spot to finish the day, here you can park beside the pond enjoy a picnic with a view - and if you are luck enough to time it that there is an evening sunset - it is the perfect way to end a day.
-Very popular with photographers.
+Hatchet Pond is a lovely spot to finish the day.
+Here, you can park beside the pond and enjoy a picnic with a view.
+If you are lucky enough to time it with an evening sunset, it is the perfect way to end the day.
+It is very popular with photographers.

 Day Three (Monday) - Christchurch